5T33Z0/Clover-Crate/Boot/README.md

 OS X Startup Disk can be used to reboot into another volume, but for the following reboot DefaultVolume will be used again.

 ### Legacy
 Legacy Boot.
-Necessary for runnning older versions of Windows and Linux.
+Necessary for running older versions of Windows and Linux.
 Depends on the hardware and the construction of the BIOS, so several algorithms have been implemented.

 The options are: